aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldinfo/new_value/_index.md

 ﻿---
+title: FieldInfo.new_value property
+linktitle: new_value property
-title: new_value property
+articleTitle: new_value property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets an optional value that updates the property."
+description: "FieldInfo.new_value property.
+Gets or sets an optional value that updates the property."
 type: docs
 weight: 30
 url: /python-net/aspose.words.fields/fieldinfo/new_value/